SoulQ12/Trillo-sass/README.md

 # Trillo project from css course based on using flexboxes.
+Second practice project.
 # In order to run it you have to install sass.
 1) npm i node-sass --save